 4. China is a strict regime country where people are threatened.

 Chinese government tries to control the population, that sounds so obvious.
 Are you surprised?
 There is 1.3 billion of Chinese people living in China so imagine what would happen if all of them did what they want to.
 However, Chinese are remarkably free and happy.
 All they want is to improve their lives and their children’s lives.
-Their passports are checked when travelling, they need to show their ID when buying a mobile phone and it’s hard for them to get a Visa to travel abroad, however it’s not a typical regime where people have no rights and freedom.
+Their passports are checked when traveling, they need to show their ID when buying a mobile phone and it’s hard for them to get a Visa to travel abroad, however it’s not a typical regime where people have no rights and freedom.
 When it comes to foreigners, I feel like living in an European country, no stress, no control.

 Look at my co-workers.
 Do they look threatened or unhappy?
 Nope.